liam-mitchell/boss/README.txt

       The scheduler uses one kernel stack per thread, allocating a single page for each thread's kernel stack.

-      Process creation and execution code can be found in src/tasks/fork.c and src/tasks/exec.c, respectively.
-These files map pretty much one-to-one onto the similarly-named Unix system calls.
+      Process management facilities can be found in src/tasks/, in fork.c, exec.c, wait.c and exit.c.
+These files map pretty much 1-1 to the Linux system calls of the same name.

 - Virtual UNIX-like filesystem, allowing classic mountpoints for different types of filesystem within the same directory structure.

       Core VFS code can be found in src/filesystem/vfs.c.
 Specific filesystem